CyVerse-learning-materials/SciApps_guide/maizecode.rst

      |de_analysis|

   4. As shown above, for each replicate, drag and drop the gene quantification result (filenames starting with “rsem”) into the input field, then click the “Submit job” button to run the differential expression analysis.
-A new job will appear in the History panel and it only take a few minutes to get the list of differentially expressed genes back since alignments and gene quantifications are already done and archived in the cloud.
+A new job will appear in the History panel and it only takes a few minutes to get the list of differentially expressed genes back since alignments and gene quantifications are already done and archived in the cloud.

      ..
 Note::
         Use the '+ Insert' and '- Remove' button to add/remove the number of input fields, based on the number of replicates available.